toddxue/todd-language/README.md

   7. Syntax tree Macro to support DSL
   8. Multiple core running, a easy way is to pipe to a C program
   9. First class testing

+The closest language, which matches all above rules, turns out to be UNIX shell language, as always :) the one we use daily.